luevano/luevano.xyz/src/blog/a/torrenting_with_qbittorrent.md

 journalctl -fxeu flaresolverr
 ```

 It should show "Test successful" and "Serving on http://0.0.0.0:8191" (which is the default).
-Jackett will need to be configured if FlareSolverr is served on anything different than the default.
+Jackett now needs to be configured by adding `http://127.0.0.1:8191` almost at the end in the "FlareSolverr API URL" field, then click on the blue "Apply server settings" button at the beginning of the config section.
 This doesn't need to be exposed or anything, it's just an internal API that Jackett (or anything you want) will use.

 # qBitTorrent